 Traditional 2D drafting is capable of showing the geometry of simple 3D parts, however solid models extend that ability by being able to merge complex assemblies of parts into a complete mechanism.
 Using a 3D software program, such as CATIA, various 3D parts can be combined into complete assembly models by rotating the parts, sliding them, exploring various ways to join them and employing other design concepts that are far beyond the geometric representations of the 2D CAD.
 Learning how to carry out complex operations within a 3D program in order to create a “working” assembly model can take time.
 In fact, entire college courses can be devoted to various projects that are designed to develop 3D design skills and knowledge.

-The blanket term “assembly modeling” refers to both the technology and the methods that are used by 3D CAD and product visualization software systems.
-These types of sophisticated software systems are designed to handle multiple files that represent the individual components which make up an entire product or machine.
+These types of sophisticated software systems are designed to handle multiple files that represent the individual components that make up an entire product or machine.
 Each of these components with the complete assembly is represented as solid models.

 Often, several different design engineers may be working concurrently on a machine or product that has multiple assembly parts.
 The head designer generally has access to all of the assembly models and is responsible for merging them together into the final machine design.
 New parts are added as they are created, with each design engineer having access to the assembly model while it is a work in progress.
 This free access during the design phase ensures that while working on their own parts, each designer can check to make sure that his/her part works within the overall design and functionality.
 At this stage, it is critical that the design evolution be visible to all of the design engineers that are involved in the project.